TobyKeech/python_project/README.md

 Be able to display a KD ratio for a profile
 Be able to set a profile as rank prestige or not

+Running instructions:

+1) git clone the repositoriy to your own local.
+2) install a version of python3
+3) intall a version of flask on your local
+4) python3 run flask
+5) got to localhost3000 on your browser